-The scene where Blondie comforts the dying soldier and leaves him his jacket.
+The scene where Blondie comforts the dying soldier with One Last Smoke and leaves him his jacket.

 Tuco trying to find the grave where the money is buried.
 He runs through the vast graveyard, trying to find one particular tombstone in a forest of tombstones to fallen soldiers slaughtered in a tragic war, as Ennio Morricone's "The Ecstasy Of Gold" works up towards a climax.

-Captain Clinton deserves a spot here.
-After getting fatally wounded in battle, through sheer force of will, he stays alive long enough to watch Blondie and Tuco blow up the Branstone Bridge he's been bitching about.
+After getting fatally wounded in battle, through sheer force of will, Captain Clinton stays alive long enough to watch Blondie and Tuco blow up the Branstone Bridge he's been bitching about.
 When it happens he dies with a smile on his face.